 Jellyfin vs Plex: Which Media Server Should You Use?

-In this article, we will look at Jellyfin vs Plex by comparing them side-by-side and helping you select the option that works best for you.
-Jellyfin and Plex are both media streaming services that are self-hosted on many different types of devices.
+In this article, we will look at Jellyfin vs Plex by comparing both media servers to help you select the best option for you.
+Jellyfin and Plex are both media streaming services that are self-hosted on many different types of server devices.

-From a pure usability standpoint, they both offer extremely similar features and allow you to stream media from a central device to client devices.
-That’s a key point, as they both are installed as a server, then client devices can connect to them to stream media.
+From a pure usability standpoint, they both offer extremely similar features and allow you to stream media from a central server to client devices.
+That’s a key point, as client devices connect to the server to stream media.

 Jellyfin vs Plex: Which Media Server Should You Use?

-When comparing Jellyfin vs Plex in terms of device compatibility, both must be installed as a server, meaning that you must pick a device that will store your media and install Jellyfin or Plex on that device.
-The server applications are different than the client applications.
+When comparing Jellyfin and Plex device compatibility, both are installed as a server, meaning that you pick a device that will store your media and install the server version of Jellyfin or Plex on it.
+The server applications are individual devices that client devices connect to.

 Jellyfin’s Device Compatibility

-There are many devices that have installation packages for Jellyfin, however, the list is much smaller than it is for Plex.
+There are many devices that have installation packages for Jellyfin Server, however, the list is much smaller than it is for Plex.
+With that said, this list has grown a lot over the past few years and is a lot more even than it used to be.

-I have found that Jellyfin runs best on Docker, and in my opinion, this is the most important platform for any application to have support for because Docker is widely used on various different platforms.
-Simply having a Docker package will give you support on tons of different devices, so technically, Jellyfin’s support is broad.
+In my experience, I have found that Jellyfin runs best on Docker, which is the most important platform for any application to have support for.
+Docker is widely used on various platforms.
+Simply having a Docker package will give you support on tons of different devices and operating systems, so technically, Jellyfin’s support is broad.

 jellyfin vs. plex - jellyfin dashboard.

-Finally, there are a bunch of client devices that you can install Jellyfin on, and for the most part, any device you’re using will have support for some type of Jellyfin client application.
+Finally, there are a ton of client devices you can use with Jellyfin.
+For the most part, any device you’re using will have support for some type of Jellyfin client application.

 Plex’s Device Compatibility